ennulife/ennulifeassessments/COMPREHENSIVE_USER_EXPERIENCE_DOCUMENTATION.md

 ---

-## 5.0 The Dynamic Results Ecosystem
+## 5.0 The Dynamic Results Ecosystem & User Dashboard

-This section details the ecosystem of pages and data that make up the user's journey after completing an assessment.
+This section details the ecosystem of pages and data that make up the user's journey.
+It has been significantly enhanced to provide a richer, more interactive, and more motivating experience.

 ### 5.1 The Immediate Results Page (The "Results Canvas")
+*(This feature remains as previously designed, providing an instant summary after an assessment.)*

 -   **The Perfect Expected Result**: After submission, the user lands on a results page unique to the assessment they just took (e.g., `/hair-results/`).
 This page is not static.
 It is a perfect, single-assessment version of the main "Bio-Metric Canvas" dashboard, featuring the same dark, futuristic aesthetic.
 It displays a prominent score orb for the current assessment and provides three clear, context-aware buttons for their next step: "View Assessment Results," "View My ENNU LIFE Dashboard," and "Take Test Again."